-Exporters may submit a notice of disagreement and a suggested replacement price to recover their costs in cases where, c) the total value of unrecovered costs (i.e. CMSC not paid due to the replacement bid) for the trade date that is the subject of the submitted notice of disagreement exceeds \$1,000.
+- b) the export transaction is settled in the neighbouring market at a negative price that is less than the replacement bid price set by the IESO; and - c) the total value of unrecovered costs (i.e. CMSC not paid due to the replacement bid) for the trade date that is the subject of the submitted notice of disagreement exceeds \$1,000.